 Summer vacation is truly the most exciting part of every child’s year.

-Utilise the tips below to minimise the sting of going back to school on your children.
+Utilise the tips below to minimise the sting of going back to school on your children and help your children succeed at school.

 - Adjust their sleep schedule.
 Wean your kids into a school-ready sleeping schedule by making them fall asleep an hour earlier each week.
 Continue cutting back their bedtime until their sleeping patterns match those they’ll maintain throughout the school year.